ysabri/GitDrive/docs/index.rst

 Testing
 --------
 The test script is the one responsible for this.
 The script runs any tests specified in the src/test directory.
-The test assume the ts-node npm module to be installed globally as it is responsible for transpiling the TypeScript tests in runtime thus it is not possible to run the tests without it.
+The test uses the ts-node npm module to compile the TypeScript tests in runtime thus it is not possible to run the tests without it.

 -----------------------------------